 A survey of the key terms and concepts of retirement planning and analysis of employee benefit programs using time value of money calculations.
-Students will study both private corporate pension plans and government programs, including social security and medicare as well as qualified and nonqualified corporate programs.
+Students will study both private corporate pension plans and government programs, including social security and Medicare as well as qualified and nonqualified corporate programs.
+Prerequisite: FNCE 210 or permission of program coordinator.
 [B] (O) 3 credits